shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 <br>

-## Exploratory Modeling Visualization - Conclusion
+## Visualizing Open Exploration - Conclusion
-Where information is deeply uncertain or there are severe data gaps, traditional methods of quantitative modeling that focus on probability or risk are impracticable.
-Exploratory modeling techniques can be used to build models that would be questionable using predictive methods.
+Exploratory modeling and analysis is a powerful tool that is growing in popularity for many complex policy problems.
+Open Exploration is a crucial first step towards achieving the goal of "understanding the factors that make the biggest difference" on policy objectives.
+Especially in situations where information is deeply uncertain or there are severe data gaps, traditional methods of quantitative modeling that focus on probability or risk are impracticable.
 Exploratory models are more appropriate for helping decision makers learn about the system and different strategic options, rather than models that use big assumptions to prescribe a single solution.

  In an upcoming blog post, I'll dive deeper into the pros and cons of different visualization methods.
 I'll also discuss the use of multiple problem formulations.

-You can view the full Jupyter notebook containing this code at: [link](https://github.com/shannongross/code_support/blob/master/OE_Visualization_Example.ipynb)
+You can view the full Jupyter notebook containing this code <a href="https://github.com/shannongross/code_support/blob/master/OE_Visualization_Example.ipynb" target="_blank">here</a>.